laserpants/impromptu-react-sidemenu/README.md

 ### Sass customization

-To change menu colors, a number of Sass variables are provided in `sass/impromptu.scss`.
+To change menu colors, a number of Sass variables are set up in `sass/impromptu.scss`.
 You'll have to adjust these and recompile the CSS file.
 See [sass-lang.com](http://sass-lang.com/) if you're not familiar with Sass.

 ```css
 /* Open button color values */